fadendaten/ski_binding_calculator/README.md

 | O  | 14  |
 | P  | 15  |

-The mappings we use as array indexes in the yaml files.
+The mappings allow us to use the codes as array indexes in the yaml files.

 ## Feedback
 If you have questions or suggestions don't hesitate open an issue.

 ## Copyright
 Copyright &copy; 2013 Fadendaten GmbH.
 See MIT-LICENSE for details.